camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

 You should apply the [information hiding principle](https://en.wikipedia.org/wiki/Information_hiding) and not expose too much of the Camunda API to other parts of your application.

-In the above example, you should not hand over an execution context to your CrmFacade:
+In the below example, you should not hand over an execution context to your `CrmFacade``:

 ```java
 // DO NOT DO THIS!